-Sophomore Year .- Zoology 4.
+Sophomore Year.-Zoology 4.

-Junior and Senior Years .- Zoology 5, 6, 7, 9, 10.
+Junior and Senior Years.-Zoology 5, 6, 7, 9, 10.

-Additional Requirements.-Zoology 15-16 (in the Freshman year if possible), Zoology 12, Botany 9, 11, 13.
+Additional Requirements.-Zoology 17-18 (in the Freshman year if possible), Zoology 12, Botany 9, 11, 13.

-C FOR THE DEGREE OF BACHELOR OF PHIL-OSOPHY.
+C. FOR THE DEGREE OF BACHELOR OF PHIL-OSOPHY.

 The applicant for this degree must select some one foreign language, ancient or modern, and pursue it through two consecutive years (16 semester units), and previous to graduation must elect not less than 8 additional units of foreign language work, in consultation with his Group Adviser.
-Further common requirements of all groups for the degree are, English, courses 1-5; Philosophy, courses 1, 3 and 4, History of Art, course 2.
+Further common requirements of all groups for the degree are, English, courses 1.5, Mathematics 1.2, Philosophy, courses 1, 3 and 4, History of Art, course 2.

-Eight groups, designated C1, C2, etc., lead to this degree, emphasizing respectively the departments of Latin, Romance Languages, German, English, History, Mathematics, Pedagogy and Theory of Music.
+Eight groups, designated C1, C2, etc., lead to this degree, emphasizing respectively the departments of Latin, Romance Languages, German, English, History, Mathematics, Pedagogyand Theory of Music.

-GROUP C1.
+GROUP CL.
 LATIN.
 ADVISER, PROFESSOR JOHNSON.

-Freshman Year.-English 1-2, Philosophy 1, Latin 1-2, French or German four hours, History of Art 2.
-Election, three to six hours each semester.
+Freshman Year.-English 1-2, Philosophy 1, Latin 1-2, Mathematics 1-2, History of Art 2.
+Eelection one to three hours each semester.

-Sophomore Year.-Latin 3-4 or 5-6, a Modern Language, History 1-2 or a Science.
+Sophomore Year.-Latin 3.4 or 5-6, a Modern Language, History 1-2 or a Science.
 Free election, three to six hours each semester.

-Junior Year.-English 3-4; a Modern Language, Pedagogy, or History of Art; Latin, Logic or History.
+Junior Year.-English 3-4; a Modern Language, Pedagogy, or History of Art: Latin, Logic or History.
 Free election, three to nine hours each semester.
 Senior Year.-English 5, Philosophy 3-4; Latin, History or a Romance Language.
 Free election, six to ten hours each semester.